 Dr. Maria Sirois

-Dr. Maria Sirois is an inspirational speaker and clinical psychologist who has worked in the intersection of psychology and well being for more than twenty years.
+Dr. Maria Sirois is an inspirational speaker and clinical psychologist who has worked in the intersection of psychology and well-being for more than twenty years.
 She brings a depth of experience, weaving together inspirational story and poetry with research to enable us to move forward toward the life we most want: one filled with vitality, health and meaning.
-Maria teaches internationally, and is featured often with Dr. Tal Ben-Shahar, bringing to audiences the latest tools and practices from the field of positive psychology that enliven our work, our relationships and our overall well being.
+Maria teaches internationally and is often featured with Dr. Tal Ben-Shahar, bringing to audiences the latest tools and practices from the field of positive psychology that enliven our work, our relationships and our overall well-being.
 An author as well, her book Every Day Counts: Lessons in Love, Faith and Resilience is used as a teaching tool in wellness centers, hospices and hospitals and brings forward wisdom from those who are living while dying.
 For more information about Maria visit www.mariasirois.com

 Youth Alive Musical Director

 Jerome Edgerton Jr. is a Community Activist, Writer, Musician and Therapeutic Mentor at the Brien Center for Children, Adolescents and Substance Abuse.
 In 2012 he was awarded the first Tupelo award from Berkshire Taconic Foundation.
 Besides researching and expanding his knowledge in African Drumming he wrote a well-received production entitled the ” Evolution of Rhythms”, a musical teaching the history of beats.
 As the Musical Director of Youth Alive he developed the drumline into a band that plays original, popular tunes and transforms to a marching band during parade season.